- Components and definition of the hydrologic cycle

 11.6.3 Drainage Patterns

-The pattern of tributaries within a drainage basin are called drainage patterns.
+The pattern of tributaries within a region is called drainage pattern.
 They depend largely on the type of rock beneath, and on structures within that rock (such as folds and faults).
 The main types of drainage patterns are dendritic, trellis, rectangular, radial, and deranged.
 Dendritic patterns are the most common and develop in areas where the underlying rock or sediments are uniform in character, mostly flat lying, and can be eroded equally easily in all directions.
 Examples are alluvial sediments or flat lying sedimentary rocks.
 Trellis patterns typically develop where sedimentary rocks have been folded or tilted and then eroded to varying degrees depending on their strength.
-The Appalachian Mountains in eastern United States have many good examples of this.
+The Appalachian Mountains in eastern United States have many good examples of trellis drainage.
 Rectangular patterns develop in areas that have very little topography and a system of bedding planes, joints, or faults that form a rectangular network.
 A radial pattern forms when streams flow away from a central high point such as a mountain top or volcano, with the individual streams typically having dendritic drainage patterns.
-In places with extensive limestone deposits, streams can disappear into the groundwater via caves and this creates a deranged pattern .
+In places with extensive limestone deposits, streams can disappear into the groundwater via caves and subterranean drainage and this creates a deranged pattern .

 11.6.4 Fluvial Processes

-Fluvial processes are the mechanisms that dictate how a stream functions.
-This section discusses the main factors controlling fluvial sediment production, transport, and deposition.
-These processes include velocity, slope and gradient, erosion, transportation, deposition, stream equilibrium, and base level.
+Fluvial processes are the mechanisms that dictate how a stream functions and include factors controlling fluvial sediment production, transport, and deposition.
+Fluvial processes include velocity, slope and gradient, erosion, transportation, deposition, stream equilibrium, and base level.

-Streams can be divided into three main sections: the tributaries in the source area, the main trunk stream in the floodplain and the distributaries at the mouth of the stream.
+Streams can be divided into three main sections: the many smaller tributaries in the source area, the main trunk stream in the floodplain and the distributaries at the mouth of the stream.
 These can be defined as zones of sediment production (erosion), transport, and deposition.
-The zone of sediment production is located near the headwaters of the stream.
-Downstream of the headwaters, the stream erodes less sediment but transports sediment easily in the zone of sediment transfer.
-Lastly, most streams eventually flow into the ocean which is the zone of sediment deposition located at the mouth of a stream .
-The longitudinal profile of a stream illustrates the location of three zones .
+The zone of sediment production is located in the headwaters of the stream.
+Downstream of the headwaters, the stream erodes less sediment but transports the sediment provided from the headwaters in the zone of sediment transfer.
+Lastly, most streams eventually flow into the ocean by a delta which is a zone of sediment deposition located at the mouth of a stream .
+The longitudinal profile of a stream is a plot of the elevation of the stream channel at all points along its course and illustrates the location of the three zones .

 Zone of Sediment Production (Erosion)

-The zone of sediment production is located near the headwaters of a stream where rills and gullies erode sediment and contribute to larger tributary streams.
+The zone of sediment production is located in the headwaters of a stream where rills and gullies erode sediment and contribute to larger tributary streams.
 These tributaries carry sediment and water further downstream to the main trunk of the stream.
-Tributaries at the headwaters have the steepest gradient and most sediment production and erosion, especially downward erosion, occurs at the headwaters.
+Tributaries at the headwaters have the steepest gradient and most sediment production and erosion, especially downward erosion, occurs in the headwaters zone.
 Headwater streams tend to be narrow and straight with small or non-existent floodplains adjacent to the channel.
-Since the zone of sediment production is generally the steepest part of the stream, many headwaters are located near relatively high elevations.
-For example, the Rocky Mountains are generally the headwaters for the Colorado River which flows from Colorado through Utah, Arizona, Mexico.
+Since the zone of sediment production is generally the steepest part of the stream, many headwaters are located in relatively high elevations.
+For example, the Rocky Mountains of Wyoming and Colorado contain much of the headwaters for the Colorado River which then flows from Colorado through Utah, Arizona, to Mexico.

 Zone of Sediment Transfer (Transportation)